agentforcezone/agentforce-adk/README.md

 ## Overview

-AgentForce ADK is a TypeScript Agent library for creating, managing, and orchestrating AI agent workflows.
-Built with modern TypeScript practices, it provides a simple yet powerful interface to develop agent-based applications.
+AgentForce ADK is a TypeScript Agent library for creating, managing, and orchestrating AiAgent Workflows.
+Built with modern TypeScript practices, it provides a simple powerful interface to develop Agent-Based applications.
 The Agent Development Kit supports multiple AI providers and models, making it flexible for various use cases.

 ## Installation